 \subsection{Merton Problem}

-In this section we apply the modified DGM approach to solving the Merton problem with exponential utility.
+In this section we apply the DGM-PIA algorithm to solve the Merton problem with exponential utility.
 Recall that in the Merton problem, an agent chooses the proportion of their wealth that they wish to invest in a risky asset and a risk-free asset through time.
 They seek to maximize the expected utility of terminal wealth at the end of their investment horizon; see \cite{merton1969lifetime} for the investment-consumption problem and \cite{merton1971optimum} for extensions in a number of directions.
-The HJB equation associated with this stochastic control problem is { } where the model's parameters are $\mu$, $\sigma$ and $r$, the asset's drift and volatility and the risk-free rate, respectively.
+The HJB equation associated with this stochastic control problem is { } where the model's parameters $\mu$, $\sigma$ and $r$ are the asset's drift and volatility and the risk-free rate, respectively.
 The proportion of wealth invested in the risky asset, $\pi$, is the agent's control.
-The state variables $x$ and $S$ are the agent's wealth and the price of the risky asset and $U(x)$ is the agent's utility function.
-Noticing that we select an ansatz for $H$ that is independent of $S$, the HJB equation above could be simplified to
+The state variable $x$ is the agent's wealth and $U$ is the agent's utility function.
+The HJB equation above could be simplified to

 where $\lambda = \frac{\mu - r}{\sigma}$ is the market price of risk; see Section 5.3 of \cite{cartea2015algorithmic}.